On this page

-If there are issues that are unclear in the tender documents, you can have yourself informed by the commissioning authority.
-They will answer all your questions through a Summary of Additional Information.
+If there are issues that are unclear in the tender documents the commissioning authority can inform you.
+They will answer all your questions in a Summary of Additional Information.

-4. Submit a tender for the contract or draw up a tender
+4. Submit a tender for the contract or draw up a bid

-If you wish to be eligible for a tender contract, you must submit or draw up a tender.
-You should follow the instructions from the tender documents accurately within this context.
+If you wish to be eligible for a tender contract, you must submit or draw up a tender bid.
+You should follow the instructions in the tender documents accurately.

 5. Concluding a procurement contract with the commissioning authority

-If you win, you will conclude a contract with the tendering public-sector organisation.
+If you win the bid, you will conclude a contract with the tendering public-sector organisation.
 This may also be a contract extension or framework agreement.